Ruud's Commodore Site Home Email

 This ZIP file contains everything, ROMs, DOS executable and sources except the ones of the JiffyDOS version.
 The reason for this is obvious, I think.

-But there is solution for the JiffyDOS owners.
+But there is solution for the owners of a 1541-II.
 The 1541LPTJ version needs a 32 KB EPROM or equivalent.
-Unfortunately there is a connection at both sides between pin 28 and 27 of U4, the place for the ROM.
+Unfortunately there is a connection at both sides between pin 28 and 27 of U4, the socket for the ROM.
 This means we are restricted to 27128 EPROMs and we need to place a 27256.

 Unfortunately this solution only covers the 1541-II.
-I only have one (not tested) idea for placing a 27256 in an original 1541: use a 24 -> 28 pins convertor socket, connect all address lines and connect /CS and /OE to an invertor which on its turn is connected to Address line A15.
+I only have one (not tested) idea for placing a 27256 in an original 1541: use a 24 -> 28 pins converter socket, connect all address lines and connect /CS and /OE to an inverter which on its turn is connected to Address line A15.

 The places in the source that have been changed, are marked with '&&&xx' where xx is a number.
 Find these markings in 1541LPT.LST and the remarks let you see what actually has been changed.
 37 bytes have to be changed, 13 more if you want another start up text, and that is a number that can be done by hand.
 So now you have to read out the original ROM, make the needed changes, add the first 16 KB of 1541LPT.BIN and burn the result into a 27256.